-Around a century ago, the Tualatin Mountain foothills located just a few miles from downtown Portland was prime timberland for the large lumber mills dotting the metro area.
-After nearly all of the old growth forest had been harvested, the land was scheduled for development with Leif Erickson Dr. becoming the main passageway to the hundreds of homes.
-However, several landslides and continuous erosion to Leif Erickson scrapped the plans and the area was eventually given to the city.
+Around a century ago, the Tualatin Mountains foothills located just a few miles from downtown Portland were prime timberland for the large lumber mills dotting the metro area.
+After nearly all of the old-growth forest had been harvested, the land was scheduled for development, with Leif Erickson Dr. becoming the main passageway to the hundreds of homes.
+However, several landslides and continuous erosion to Leif Erickson scrapped the plans, and the area was eventually given to the city.

 The 5000 acres of Forest Park was dedicated in 1948 and is now the largest forested urban park in the country.
 The park is managed by the Portland Parks Foundation and maintained by Forest Park Conservancy.

 Lower Macleay and Thurman Street are the most popular entrances because of their closeness to the NW neighborhoods, but there are many other access points.
 Plans are underway for a visitors center at the lower trailhead of Fire Lane One at the intersection of Highway 30 and NW Kittredge Ave.

 For trail runners, Forest Park offers quick access to those living in Portland.
 Whether running a few miles or 30, dirt churners can find a different route for every day of the week.
 We’ve broken down some of our favorite trail running routes, trail running groups, coffee shops, and places to recover with food and drinks.